marekk1992/movie-manager/README.md

 - get all movies in library;
 - get details about movie by it`s id.

-You could use this API to create your own watchlist of movies and TV-shows.
+API integrates with _TMDB - The Movie Database_ for retrieving movies and tv-shows data.

 ## 2. How to run this API
 Before running this API, I assume that you have successfully installed the following tools on your computer: